orlov0562/PHPBBNotifier/README.md

 # PHPBBNotifier

-External notifier that sent all new posts from your phpbb forum to admin
+External notifier that sent ALL new posts from your phpbb forum to admin email

+Tested only with PhpBB 3.1.9